scottdillon1/Virtual_SCP_Academy/CAP/Part 1 - Setting up BAS.md

 The editor will reopen in the context of a new workspace and now you can begin work on your project.
 However, you will likely see in the bottom of the screen a message that says that the Space has not been set with Cloud Foundy.
 Why are we seeing this message?
 It's an information message indicating that currently your BAS installation has no idea how to deploy/connect to Cloud Foundry which is where we eventually want to deploy this application.
 So, by following through the next few steps we will get you connected to the appropriate Cloud Foundry instance.

-You will follow the steps in the following screenshots to connect your app studio to Cloud Foundry.
+Now we will connect your app studio to Cloud Foundry.
 For this connectivity to work, you will be using a different userid...a Platform User ID.
-## For these steps use this userid/password but only for these steps user-> xaEA0415 and pwd -> XA4Scott
+## For these steps only, please use the platform user assigned to your group.
+- Users P005001 - P005030 Username -> platformA Password -> RoadShowA1
+- Users P005031 - P005060 Username -> platformB Password -> RoadShowB2
+- Users P005061 - P005090 Username -> platformC Password -> RoadShowC3
+- Users P005091 - P005120 Username -> platformD Password -> RoadShowD4

 ![CF Space Not SEt](../Images/CFSpaceNotSet.jpg)